Classifying theory for simplicial parametrized groups: Proof of the main result

 \end{enumerate} \end{lemma}

 \begin{proof} The first statement of the lemma is clear.
 For the second statement, observe that $\ker(d_0)$ is a retract of $G$, and hence is well sectioned since $\bar{f}$-cofibrations are closed under retracts.
-Finally, for the last statement, we prove that $|\ker(d_0)|$ is fiberwise contractible in $\cK/B$ (the split exactness is clear from 1).
-To accomplish this we will prove that the simplicial object $\ker(d_0)$ in $\cK/B$ has extra degeneracies.
+A similar remark applies to the statement regarding fibrancy.
+Finally, for the last statement, we prove that $|\ker(d_0)|$ is fiberwise contractible in $\cK_{/B}$ (the split exactness is clear from 1).
+To accomplish this we will prove that the simplicial object $\ker(d_0)$ in $\cK_{/B}$ has extra degeneracies.
 In fact, because of the simplicial identity $d_0s_{n+1} = s_{n}d_0$ for $i<j$, the left over degeneracy map $s_{n+1}\colon (\Dec_0G)_n\to (\Dec_0G)_{n+1}$ restricts to define a homomorphism

 for all $n\geq 0$.
 One can therefore define a simplicial homotopy $h\colon \ker(d_0)\otimes \Delta^1\to \ker(d_0)$ which fits into a commutative diagram